jhudson8/backbone-xhr-events/README.md

 * ***complete***: when the XHR has either failed or succeeded
 * ***data***: before the model has handled the response

-In addition, the following attributes are available
+In addition, the following read only attributes are applicable
 * ***options***: the Backbone.ajax options
-* ***intercept***: set this value with a callback function(options) which will prevent further execution and execute the callback
 * ***xhr***: the actual XMLHttpRequest
 * ***method***: the Backbone.sync method
 * ***model***: the associated model

+These attributes can be set on the context to alter lifecycle behavior
+* ***intercept***: set this value with a callback function(options) which will prevent further execution and execute the callback
+* ***preventDefault***: set this value as true when binding to the 'data' event if you want to alter success/error behavior (you must call options.success or options.error manually)

 API: Events